-AOSW's bimonthly newsletter helps AOSW members stay informed and connected.
+AOSW Connections, our newsletter, helps AOSW members stay informed and connected.
 In addition to information about about upcoming AOSW conferences and initiatives, AOSW Newsletter includes insights and practical information from practitioners and the AOSW leadership.
-If you're a member of AOSW, watch for new issues in your inbox February, April, June, August, October and December.
+If you're a member of AOSW, watch for new issues in your inbox.

 Bill McDermott, MSW, LCSW

 As I reflect on how COVID has impacted oncology social workers this past year, it is quite daunting to think about what we have experienced.
 But my greatest takeaway has been that we are needed now more than ever.

 Submit your abstract today